 There are various methods of treatment available to help couples with fertility.
-Treatment options include medication, surgery, intrauterine insemination/artificial insemination or assisted reproductive technology (ART).
+Options include medication, surgery, intrauterine insemination/artificial insemination or assisted reproductive technology (ART).
 In many cases, medication and intrauterine insemination are used at the same time.
 Treatments include:

-- Intraunterine Insemination (IUI) – A sperm sample is given and placed directly into the woman’s uterus to increase chances of fertilization
+- Intraunterine Insemination (IUI) – A sperm sample is placed directly into the woman’s uterus to increase chances of fertilization

 - Intracytoplasmic sperm injection (ICSI) – The act of injecting sperm into the cytoplasm of eggs so they can be used for IVF

-- Gamete Intrafallopian Transfer (GIFT) – The woman’s eggs are removed and combined with sperm then immediately implanted into the fallopian tubes
+- Gamete Intrafallopian Transfer (GIFT) – The woman’s eggs are removed, combined with sperm then immediately implanted into the Fallopian tubes

 How does Noble help me manage my Infertility?